manwar/theweeklychallenge/content/blog/perl-weekly-challenge-010.md

 ### NEW MEMBERS

-1. Pete Sergeant, Perl 5 programmer for over 20 years.
+1. Pete Sergeant, Perl programmer for over 20 years.
 Currently working as a recruiter for Perl developers.

-2. Daniel Mita, an experienced Perl 6 hacker.
+2. Daniel Mita, an experienced Raku hacker.

-3. Mano Chandar, Perl 5 Hacker from Chennai, TamilNadu, India with 6+ years of experience in Perl Programming.
+3. Mano Chandar, Perl Hacker from Chennai, TamilNadu, India with 6+ years of experience in Perl Programming.

 With the addition of above new members, we now have **85** members.